Team Murphy was created in 1998 when our family participated in

 held in regard to his health but there was never any question that Timmy

 and our family were not fighting this fight alone!

 As a result of the generosity of donors like yourselves, tremendous progress has been made in drug development and therapies for CF patients.
-Having said this, Timmy takes approximately 30 pills, three different high dose antibiotics, does two nebulized breathing treatments and completes at least 30 minutes of respiratory therapy everyday… and that is just to maintain his good health.
-The regimen has increased significantly in the last 2 years as he is fighting an extremely drug resistant bacterial lung infection.
-This infection resulted in his taking a semester off from college to complete a three-month course of IV antibiotics at home in the Fall of 2016.
-Although the treatment was not a complete success, Timmy was healthy enough to return to ECU and his favorite place... as mid-fielder on the ECU lacrosse field!
+Tim is extremely fortunate to be eligible for the life changing drug, Trikafta and since starting this medication in 2021 has had ZERO need for hospitalization!
+Having said this, Timmy takes approximately 30 pills, nebulized breathing treatments and completes at least 30 minutes of respiratory therapy everyday… and that is just to maintain his good health.
 This is the reality for those living with CF and this is why we are so passionate about finding a cure!

-Thank you for joining in our efforts and for supporting our 6TH ANNUAL Concert for a Cure!
+Thank you for joining in our efforts and for supporting our 8TH ANNUAL Concert for a Cure!
+We are so excited to be back after Covid forced us to take a three year break.
 Together we can and will defeat this disease… We can each play a part in ADDING TOMORROWS!

 To donate to Team Murphy

 Cystic fibrosis (CF) is a genetic disease that primarily affects the lungs